Renal Artery Disease

 For some patients with significant narrowing of the renal arteries, particularly patients with narrowed areas in the renal arteries on both sides of the body, or those with severe symptoms, a procedure may be recommended to open up the blocked arteries to restore circulation.
 In some cases, opening the blocked arteries may improve kidney function and may improve control of high blood pressure.
 Not surprisingly, the techniques used to open blocked renal arteries are very similar to those used to treat blocked coronary arteries.

-Renal angioplasty: A small catheter – a long, thin tube – carrying a tiny balloon is inserted through a small puncture in the groin and guided by X-ray to the kidney artery.
+A small catheter – a long, thin tube – carrying a tiny balloon is inserted through a small puncture in the groin and guided by X-ray to the kidney artery.
 When the catheter is guided to the narrowed part of the artery, the balloon is inflated.
 As it expands, it compresses the plaque against the artery walls, re-opening the vessel for blood to flow through.
 Once the artery is open, the physician may insert a stent at the site to keep the artery open and support the arterial wall.
-Renal angioplasty can be done as an outpatient procedure or with only an overnight stay, does not require general anesthesia and has a short recovery time.
+Renal angioplasty can be done as an outpatient procedure or with only an overnight stay.
+It does not require general anesthesia, and has a short recovery period.